home-assistant/home-assistant.io/source/_integrations/matter.markdown

 Supported platforms (device types):

 - Binary sensor: We have so far tested door/window sensors and motion sensors, but others will probably work too.
-- Climate: Support for thermostat devices is in development now.
+- Climate: Support for thermostat devices has been added but availability of actual devices is limited.
 - Cover: Has been implemented, but support for a tilt feature is still missing.
 - Lights: All features (in the Matter specification) should be supported, including color control, etc.
 - Locks: Basic lock control has been implemented, but not all devices and features are supported yet.